City of Manchester

 Odorous water:

 If the odor is a rotten egg smell from only the hot water, the culprit is usually the magnesium rod in the water heater.
 If the odor is also in the cold water, again try flushing the system for a couple minutes.
-If the problem persists, call the Village at (734) 428-7877.
+If the problem persists, call the City at (734) 428-7877.

 Low Pressure:

 Low pressure is usually caused by a problem in the home’s system.
-If there is no problem in the home plumbing it could be a water main break in the Village system.
+If there is no problem in the home plumbing it could be a water main break in the City system.
 Please contact us at (734) 428-7877.

-Copyright © 2022 · Village of Manchester · 734-428-7877 · Designed by Moxie Grafix, LLC
+Copyright © 2025 · Village of Manchester · 734-428-7877 · Designed by Moxie Grafix, LLC

 Scroll Up